-The tissue removed during a surgical biopsy is studied under a microscope to see if cancer is present.
-If cancer is found, other tests are done on the tissue to help plan your treatment.
+The tissue removed during a surgical biopsy is studied under a microscope to see if breast cancer is present.
+If breast cancer is found, other tests are done on the tissue to help plan your treatment.

 Learn more about these tests.